Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 	./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 1
 	```

-	You will see an output like this, which shows FGPA acceleration by a factor of 7x:
+	it shows an output like the one shown below, which shows FGPA acceleration by a factor of 7x:

     ```
     Execution Finished